Stress, Biological Aging, and Telomeres

 A study done at Brigham and Women's Hospital in Boston and published in the PLoS medical journal, "shows that a common form of anxiety, known as phobic anxiety, was associated with shorter telomeres in middle-aged and older women."
 While many people anecdotally know that stress causes premature aging in the body, this study is the first showing the biological damage that stress can have on the length of the telomeres themselves.
 As it stands, this is irreversible damage.

-So what can be done about stress?
 Everyone knows how bad stress is for the body/mind/soul.
 We don't have to reiterate that here.
 But actually getting to the cause of stress and rooting it out of our lives is a complicated process, once that we are just beginning to understand.
 From as early as I can remember, I have always been a pretty high stress individual.
 Instead of finding ways to reduce stress in my life, I instead spent the majority of time trying to just find ways of appearing relaxed to others.
 But one day it struck me, I need to get a handle on this stress.
-For me, reducing stress in my life and involved many different practices.
+For me, reducing stress in my life involves many different practices.

 Make a list, literally, of what causes you stress.
 Identify what is "worth it" and what is not "worth it."
 Cross off those things you deem not worth it, and train yourself to laugh or smile when they start to stress you out.
 This is a conscious process that takes time.
 It might even be a life-long practice, where the perfection lies in the practice itself.
 Catch the thought pattern, observe it, and laugh.